irongut/CodeCoverageSummary/README.md

 Code Coverage Summary is designed for use with [Coverlet](https://github.com/coverlet-coverage/coverlet) and [gcovr](https://github.com/gcovr/gcovr) but it should work with any test framework that outputs coverage in Cobertura format.

 As a Docker based action Code Coverage Summary requires a Linux runner, see [Types of Action](https://docs.github.com/en/actions/creating-actions/about-custom-actions#types-of-actions).
-If you need to build with a Windows or MacOS runner a workaround would be to upload the coverage file as an artifact and use a seperate job with a Linux runner to generate the summary.
+If you need to build with a Windows or MacOS runner a workaround would be to upload the coverage file as an artifact and use a separate job with a Linux runner to generate the summary.

 ## Inputs